annagrotius/IMDB-review-classifier/README.md

 ## Running the Code

-After following the steps above, find the necessary files in the folder `scripts\` to run the system.
+After following the steps above, find the necessary files in the folder [scripts/] to run the system.
 A description of each script can be found at the top of each file.

 There are 2 options to run the system.
 Refer to the steps below.